paulelliott/fabrication-site/views/_content.markdown

 #### Building

-If you are using an ORM with a `save` method, sometimes it is necessary to just build and not actually save objects.
-In that case, you can use `Fabricate.build` and skip the save step.
+If you don't want to persist the object to the database, you can use `Fabricate.build` and skip the save step.
 All the normal goodness when Fabricating is available for building as well.

     Fabricate.build(:person)

+When you invoke a build, all other `Fabricate` calls will be processed as `build` until the build completes.
+If the object being built causes other objects to be generated, they will not be persisted to the database either.

+For example, calling build on `person` will cascade down to `Fabricate(:car)` and they will not be persisted either.

+    Fabricate.build(:person) do
+      cars { 2.times { Fabricate(:car) } }
+    end

 #### Attributes Hash

-You can also receive the object back in the form of a hash.
-This processes all the fields defined, but doesn't actually create the object.
-If you have ActiveSupport it will be a HashWithIndifferentAccess, otherwise it will be a regular Ruby hash.
+You can receive any object back in the form of a hash.
+This processes all the defined fields, but doesn't actually create or persist the object.
+If `ActiveSupport` is available it will be a `HashWithIndifferentAccess`, otherwise it will be a regular Ruby `Hash`.

     Fabricate.attributes_for(:company)